GettingMarried/GMWiki/RSVP-data-structure.md

 Then the RSVP data is sent to "/api/weddings/88f06170-3454-11e9-b210-d663bd873d93/submitRsvp" And the endpoint has created guests, attendances and message according to the RSVP data
 ```

-This wiki documents the data structure to allow the above endpoint to process the RSVP

 # Data structure